alphagov/govuk-developer-docs/source/manual/alerts/signon-api-user-token-expires-soon.html.md

     k logs -f job/signon-token-sync-$USER
     ```

+    Alternatively, this job can be triggered through the ArgoCD user interface.
+Navigate to the [console for Signon](https://argo.eks.production.govuk.digital/applications/cluster-services/signon?view=tree&orphaned=false&resource=), click the "signon-sync-token-secrets-to-k8s" cron job, then press the three dots in the top right, then "Create Job".
+The logs can be viewed by clicking the newly created job.

 1. Open a Rails console on the client app.
 For example, if the `api_user` is `short-url-manager@alphagov.co.uk`, open a console on `short-url-manager`.

     ```sh